 Sources: G. Prato, 'Censimenti e popolazione in Piemonte nei secoli XVI, XVII e XVIII', Rivista Italiana di Sociologia, X (fasc.
 3–4), 1906, pp. 308–76 with some integration and amendment from K.J.
 Beloch, Storia della popolazione italiana, Le Lettere, Firenze 1994, p.
 578

 Basically, what is missing from the urban sample is Turin, the most demographically (and economically) dynamic city of all since the mid-sixteenth century, as well as those cities, which have grown more vigorously since the mid-eighteenth century.
-Under the hypothesis that demographic and economic growth is one of the factors which stimulate inequality growth (although, as the case of Piedmont demonstrates, only one among others), and considering that from 1550 on inequality growth is clearly prevalent in the urban sample as it is (see a and 7), our conclusion is that including Turin and some other particularly dynamic city would only make steeper the aggregate curves representing inequality trends in cities and in Piedmont as a whole.
+Under the hypothesis that demographic and economic growth is one of the factors which stimulate inequality growth (although, as the case of Piedmont demonstrates, only one among others), and considering that from 1550 on inequality growth is clearly prevalent in the urban sample as it is (see Figures 2a and 7), our conclusion is that including Turin and some other particularly dynamic city would only make steeper the aggregate curves representing inequality trends in cities and in Piedmont as a whole.
 Of course, the inequality levels would change, but our general conclusions regarding the long-term tendency of inequality to grow would not be upturned: on the contrary, they would become even stronger.

 Although population size is surely a fundamental variable in assessing the representativeness of the urban database, institutional factors should also be taken into consideration.
 In view of this, it should be underlined that our database covers very well the main administrative centers of Savoy Piedmont.
 Of the 16 “capitals” of a Sabaudian province existing in 1634, we cover six, two of which were also important for the religious administration of the region, being the center of a bishopric (Ivrea and Saluzzo).
 Table A2 summarizes some relevant institutional characteristics of the urban sample.